csh-cristianbravolillo/EPP-CMU-Thesis/README.md

-# EPP-CMU-Thesis

-A non-official template for a PhD thesis at Engineering and Public Policy (EPP) at Carnegie Mellon University (CMU).
+# The non-official PhD thesis template for Engineering and Public Policy (EPP) at Carnegie Mellon University (CMU).

 ## Quick Instructions